Special Notices:

 • Sunday, Oct 5, 3:00 pm (virtual), Host: Cascadia Radio.
 Scan QR code for meeting link.

-We look forward to meeting you at one of these programs.
+We look forward to meeting you!
 If you have any questions, feel free to email us at info@seattleemergencyhubs.org .
 Up-to-date information about Ham Connect sessions and virtual links can be found at http://www.hamconnect.org or by scanning the QR code below.

 Posted in Education, Gatherings, News & Information | Leave a comment